rackerlabs/support-how-to/content/rackspace-email/renamed-email-address-configuration-for-iphone-iOS.md

 product_url: rackspace-email
 ---

-Once you have renamed a Rackspace Email address, your devices will not receive new email until you configure them to connect to the new email address.
+After you have renamed a Rackspace Email address, your devices will not receive new email until you configure them to connect to the new email address.
+This article describes how to configure a renamed email address on iPhone iOS.

 ### Prerequisites